TheGiwi/sonniss-gdc-html-viewer/README.md

 The text files named _wav_file_log.txt  and _found_duplicates.txt are the complete list of the Sonniss GDC sound library and a list of which files occur more than once in the entire collection respectively.

+The entire Sonniss GDC audio collection which is around 231 GB with over 7 thousand .wav files can be downloaded here: https://sonniss.com/gameaudiogdc/